 Mobile Menu Animation CSS

 In this mobile menu design, the developer has used attractive animation effect to make this design unique.
-Wise designers always prefer to stick to the functional design and only change the way how the elements appear.
-This developer has also done a wise design by keeping the hamburger menu icon at the top.
+Wise designers always prefer to stick to the functional design and only change how the elements appear.
+This developer also designed a wise design by keeping the hamburger menu icon at the top.
 With an eye-catching animation, the menu appears in full-screen.
-The developer has also given you animation effect for closing the menu as well.
+The developer has also given you animation effect for closing the menu.
 By making a few changes to the animation effect, you can use this menu design in your professional websites.
-Since it is a CSS3 script based design, you can even try other animation effects.
+Since it is a CSS3 script based design, you can try other animation effects.

 Mobile Menu Design 3

-Mobile Menu Design 3 also uses appealing animation effects to make the mobile menu user-friendly.
-In this design, the animation effects are sleek and quick so that the user doesn’t have to wait for a long time.
+Mobile Menu Design 3 also uses appealing animation to make the mobile menu user-friendly.
+In this design, the animation effects are sleek and quick so that the user doesn’t have to wait long.
 Along with the navigation menu, you also get the option to add a call to action button.
 Experts advise to make important links as buttons so that you can highlight the link, plus you also get the option to do more customizations.
 Ample amount of space is given between each option for easier interaction.
-Take a look at our CSS button design to make a creative button that expresses its purpose clearly.
+Look at our CSS button design to make a creative button that expresses its purpose clearly.

 Mobile Menu 2

-Mobile menu 2 is also from the same creator of the Mobile menu 3 mentioned above.
+Mobile menu 2 is also from the same creator of Mobile menu 3 mentioned above.
 You can expect the same developer friendly code structure and neat design in this also.
-The previous menu design was very professional so that you can use for all types of website, but you get a funky design in this example.
+The previous menu design was very professional so you can use for all types of website, but you get a funky design in this example.
 The developer has made this menu very colorful and added some pleasing animation effects to add life to the design.
 In the default demo, the developer has shown you a tablet device.
-But, you can use this design for all types of responsive web designs.
+But you can use this design for all responsive web designs.